Marvin Martin: Lille

 On 20 June 2012, French club Lille confirmed on its website that Martin had joined the club after agreeing to a five-year deal.
 The transfer fee was undisclosed and the midfielder joined the club on 1 July.

 On 13 July 2016, Martin joined newly promoted Ligue 1 club Dijon on loan, after Lille coach Frédéric Antonetti stated the player was not part of his plans for the forthcoming season.
 On 11 August 2017, following his return from loan at Dijon, he was released from his contract at Lille.

 Reims

 On 14 August 2017, Martin joined Ligue 2 side Reims on a one-year contract with the option of two further years.
 Martin helped Stade de Reims win the 2017–18 Ligue 2, helping promote them to the Ligue 1 for the 2018–19 season.

 Later career

 In 2019, Martin signed for Chambly.
 He played in the club’s two seasons in Ligue 2.
 In 2021, he signed for Hyères, a club competing in the Championnat National 2.
+He retired at the end of the 2022–23 season.